 What is Mallet Finger?

-If there is no avulsion or fracture, then a mallet finger splint may be worn for up to eight weeks.
+- If there is no avulsion or fracture, then a mallet finger splint may be worn for up to eight weeks.
 This holds the end joint of the finger in an extended position to allow the tendon to heal correctly.

-If this is the case or in more complicated injuries where the tendon has come completely away from the bone, mallet finger surgery may be performed to reattach the tendon to the bone and realign any fractures.
+- If this is the case or in more complicated injuries where the tendon has come completely away from the bone, mallet finger surgery may be performed to reattach the tendon to the bone and realign any fractures.
 Again a period of immobilization will follow.

 Mallet finger surgery

-Mr. Elliot Sorene MBBS FRCS (Tr & Orth) EDHS Consultant Orthopaedic, Hand & Upper Limb Surgeon explains Mallet finger surgery.
+Mr Elliot Sorene MBBS FRCS (Tr & Orth) EDHS Consultant Orthopaedic, Hand & Upper Limb Surgeon explains Mallet finger surgery.

 It is often caused by a ball such as a basketball hitting the end of the finger or even another player impacting with the end of the finger.
-Also, cases are known where the patient falls onto the end of the finger or stubbing the finger doing household activities such as making a bed and causing a mallet finger injury.
+Also, cases are known where the patient falls onto the end of the finger or stubs the finger doing household activities such as making a bed and causing a mallet finger injury.

 After the injury has occurred the patient will not be able to extend their finger because the tendon has been pulled off the bone, known as an avulsion strain.
 If this injury is caught early on then it can be treated conservatively with the patient having the finger immobilized in a straightened position with a Mallet finger splint for between 6 to 8 weeks followed by a month of wearing the splint at night.
 In the vast majority of patients, this will heal.